adrian154/blog/blogposts/tls.md

 <br>

 We can make this model a little more rigorous by replacing the paints with variables.
 Suppose `C` is some common value that both Alice and Bob know.
-The paint-mixing operation can be modeled as an operation `*`, with the following properties:
+The paint-mixing can be modeled as an operation which we will call `*`, with the following properties:

-* It is easy to compute `x * y`, but even if the value of `x` or `y` is known, it should be very difficult to retrieve the other operand from the result of the operation.
+* It is easy to compute `x * y`, but even if the value of `x` or `y` is known, it should be very difficult to retrieve the operands from the result of the operation.
 Examples of such operations will be discussed later.
 * The operation must be associative, i.e. `(x * y) * z` = `(x * z) * y`.

 (Don't let the notation confuse you. `*` does *not* represent regular multiplication, which wouldn't work for this process since it doesn't fulfill our first requirement.)